search

 • Site reputation abuse: Established sites allowing low-quality third-party content to be published under their brand for SEO benefit.

-Google’s guidelines now explicitly flag “deceptive E-E-A-T” – content that appears trustworthy on the surface but uses fake author bios, fabricated credentials, or AI-generated personas.
+Google’s guidelines now flag “deceptive E-E-A-T” – content that appears trustworthy on the surface but uses fake author bios, fabricated credentials, or AI-generated personas.
 If you use AI tools, always have a qualified human review and sign off on the content.

 Schema Markup for E-E-A-T Signals